Serving West Virginia’s Berkeley, Jefferson and Morgan Counties Since 1979

 EPHBA April Membership Dinner Meeting

-January 28, 2014 6:00 pm Place: TBA Program Speaker: Tracy Carroll, Senior Regional Trainer of Management Recruiters International Network will discuss the state of construction industry labor stats, hiring landscape trends and best practices, interviewing, where to find talent.
+April 29, 2014 6:00 pm Place: Historic McFarland House, 409 S. Queen Street, Martinsburg, WV 25401 Program Speaker: Tracy Carroll, Senior Regional Trainer of Management Recruiters International Network will discuss the state of construction industry labor stats, hiring landscape trends and best practices, interviewing, where to find talent.